mcollins-GPI/plox-phoenix/README.md

     -   sort albums by year (where possible)
 -   tracklist section
     -   play and add icons
+    - songs are not sorted correctly by track 1, 10, 11, 12, etc.
 -   media section
     -   now playing information
     -   three way repeat toggle button